skywall/nd013-c1-vision-starter/README.md

 * experiment with the optimizer: type of optimizer, learning rate, scheduler etc
 * experiment with the architecture.
 The Tf Object Detection API [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) offers many architectures.
 Keep in mind that the `pipeline.config` file is unique for each architecture and you will have to edit it.

-**Important:** If you are working on the workspace, your storage is limited.
-You may to delete the checkpoints files after each experiment.
-You should however keep the `tf.events` files located in the `train` and `eval` folder of your experiments.
-You can also keep the `saved_model` folder to create your videos.

 ### Creating an animation
 #### Export the trained model
 Modify the arguments of the following function to adjust it to your models: